mrinalmohan/Call-Center-Analytics-Application/README.md

 This project uses the following libraries:

-MySQL Connector/J - for JDBC driver to connect to MySQL database
+» MySQL Connector/J - for JDBC driver to connect to MySQL database

 The project has the following features:

-This project uses JDBC API to connect to the database and fetch the data.
-It then processes the data using Java streams and prints the output on the console.
+» This project uses JDBC API to connect to the database and fetch the data. <br>

+» It then processes the data using Java streams and prints the output on the console. <br>

-Database connection: The project connects to a database using MySql.
+» Database connection: The project connects to a database using MySql.

-Data processing: The project retrieves data from the database, processes it, and prints the output on the console.
+» Data processing: The project retrieves data from the database, processes it, and prints the output on the console.

-Console output: The project prints the processed data on the console.
+» Console output: The project prints the processed data on the console.

 The output of the console is as follows: